peteroupc/peteroupc.github.io/bernoulli.md

 - If _z_ is 0, return 1.
 Otherwise, if _a_ is 0, return 0.
 Otherwise, for each component _LC_\[_i_\] (until the algorithm returns a number):
     1. Call the **algorithm for  (_a_/_b_)<sup>_LI_\[_i_\]/1</sup>**.
 If it returns 0, return 0.
     2. Set _j_ to 1.
-    3. Generate a random number that is 1 with probability _a_/_b_ and 0 otherwise.
+    3. Generate at random a number that is 1 with probability _a_/_b_ and 0 otherwise.
 If that number is 1, abort these steps and move on to the next component or, if there are no more components, return 1.
     4. Flip the input coin that simulates  _LF_\[_i_\] (which is the exponent); if it returns 1, return 0 with probability 1/_j_.
     5. Add 1 to _j_ and go to substep 2.

 <a id=1_1_exp__x___y__2_prec__LogisticExp></a>
 #### 1 / (1 + exp(_x_ / (_y_ * 2<sup>_prec_</sup>)) (LogisticExp)

-This is the probability that the bit at _prec_ (the _prec_<sup>th</sup> bit after the point) is set for an exponential random number with rate _x_/_y_.
+This is the probability that the bit at _prec_ (the _prec_<sup>th</sup> bit after the point) is set for an exponential random variate with rate _x_/_y_.
 This algorithm is a special case of the **logistic Bernoulli factory**.

 1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
 2. Call the **algorithm for exp(&minus; _x_/(_y_ * 2<sup>_prec_</sup>))**.
 If the call returns 1, return 1.
 Otherwise, go to step 1.